QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium-2023.md

 title: 5th QCBS R Symposium
 ---

+## Update

-The QCBS R Symposium is back!
-The 5th edition of the QCBS R Symposium invites you to participate in QCBS member-contributed R workshops to be held __in person__ at the Biological Station of Laurentides (SBL) of the Université de Montréal.
+__We regret to inform you that the 5th edition of the QCBS R Symposium has been canceled due to the lack of workshop proposals.__

-The aim of the QCBS R Symposium is to provide a structured setting for the discussion and exchange of ideas between attendees and workshop presenters concerning the use of R in biodiversity analyses.
-For this, we provide a venue for the instruction and participation in a series of advanced R workshops that are not covered by the annual QCBS R Workshop Series.
+While we know this is disappointing, our first priority is always to organize and provide a structured platform for discussion and the exchange of ideas on the use of R in biodiversity science analyses.

+We will give updates with a new possible date and location as soon as they are confirmed.

+Please do not hesitate to contact us if you have any questions or if you would like to propose any workshop at csbq.qcbs.r@gmail.com.

 ## Venue & Date